 The leadership team is made up of our minister, the Revd.
-Lynne Davis, and nine Deacons.
+Steve Ansell, and nine Deacons.
 The minister has spiritual oversight for the worship, witness and work of the church and deacons serve and function related to a specific area of church life that helps and encourages the whole ministry and mission.

 Our Ministry Team